darklife/darkriscv/README.md

 build a x86 version in order to help the development by testing exactly the same firmware in the x86.

-TODO: Add support for RV32E: in a preliminary way, it is possible build the gcc with the folllowing configuration:
+In a preliminary way, it is possible build the gcc for RV32E with the folllowing configuration:

     git clone --depth=1 git://gcc.gnu.org/git/gcc.git gcc
     git clone --depth=1 git://sourceware.org/git/binutils-gdb.git